HaniBouhraoua09/assignment1__rt/README.md

 Resets and prepares the simulation environment.

 **Behavior:**
-- Kills the default turtlesim turtle
+- Kills the default turtle
-- Spawns **two fresh turtles**:
+- Spawns **two turtles**:
-  - One at the center
+  - One in the center
   - One at a random position
-- Ensures visual distinction and a consistent initial setup

 ---

 ## How to Run the Project

-This assignment requires **4 separate terminals**, one for each active node.

-### ⚠️ IMPORTANT — Source ROS 2 in EVERY terminal
-Before running **any** command below, execute:
+This assignment now runs using **2 terminals** thanks to the launch file.

+In **every** new terminal, run :
+(But before make sure you are in the same directory otherwise you will get "not found error") :

 ```bash
 source ~/Desktop/ros2/install/setup.bash